cljung/B2C-devdiv/3-groups/README.md

 ![JWT token with Group claims](/media/jwt-token-with-group-claim.png)

+## B2C Powershell Module - Install
+Quickly run through the [1-begin](./1-begin) lab to make sure you have configured the B2C Identity Experience Framework.

 ## To Deploy the Azure Function

 - Create an Azure Function App with runtime `.NET Core` and create a new Function of type `HTTPTrigger`